KimJoon93/SimpleBoard/README.md

 - Project name

 ## Database
 I need to install mysql, but I saw Docker.
 So I download mysql Image and run in docker with one line.
+Then I connect with DBeaver Tool to check my Database.
+But Becareful for the container because it doesn't matter when we stop the container but if we remove the container, all database will be deleted.